MLphile/scene_classification/README.md

 # How to use the app
 1) *Single image classification*
- After launching the streamlit app, drag and drop and image to receive a prediction of the class the app thinks its belongs to
+ After launching the streamlit app, drag and drop an image to receive a prediction of the class the app thinks its belongs to.

 3) *Multiple images classification*
  * Provide the source folder (path) where all the images are located